-i.
-Convene a court of three judges pursuant to 28 U.S.C. § 2284(a);

-- ii.
-Declare that state senate districts 2, 9, 10, 15, 17, 18, and 22 under plan S2168, state house districts 26, 132, and 126 (Harris/Waller), 66, 67, and 112 (Collin/Denton), 108 (Dallas), 54 (Bell), 121 (Bexar), 94, 96, and 97 (Tarrant), 57, 63, and 65 (Wise/Denton), and 25 and 29 (Fort Bend) under plan H2316, and congressional districts 2, 6, 22, 24, and 38 under plan C2193 constitute racial gerrymanders in violation of the Fourteenth and Fifteenth Amendments to the United States Constitution; - iii.
-Declare that map drawers' failure to maintain the same number of or draw additional majority-minority coalition (1) senate seats in Tarrant, Dallas, and Fort Bend Counties, (2) house seats in Tarrant, Wise, Denton, Brazoria, and Lubbock Counties, and (3) congressional seats in Tarrant, Dallas, Harris, and Fort Bend Counties, among others, unlawfully results in a denial or abridgement of the right of Black, Hispanic, and Asian voters to vote on account of their race or color in violation of Section 2's effects test of the Voting Rights Act; - iv.
-Declare that the S2168, H2316, and C2193 plans, in their entirety, were enacted with an impermissible discriminatory purpose on the basis of race in violation of Article I of the Fourteenth Amendment to the United States Constitution and the intent prong of Section 2 of the Voting Rights Act; - v.
-Issue a permanent injunction enjoining Defendants from enforcing or giving effect to the boundaries of the violative districts, including an injunction barring Defendants from conducting any elections in the violative districts; - vi.
-Hold hearings, consider briefing and evidence, and otherwise take actions necessary to determine and order valid plans for the Texas house, senate, and U.S. Congress, which include majority-minority coalition districts and minority opportunity districts, that
+- i.
+Convene a court of three judges pursuant to 28 U.S.C. § 2284(a); - ii.
+Declare that map drawers' failure to maintain the same number of or draw additional majority-minority coalition (1) senate seats in Tarrant, Dallas, and Fort Bend Counties, (2) house seats in Tarrant, Wise, Denton, Brazoria, and Lubbock Counties, and (3) congressional seats in Tarrant, Dallas, Harris, and Fort Bend Counties, among others, unlawfully results in a denial or abridgement of the right of Black, Hispanic, and Asian voters to vote on account of their race or color in violation of Section 2's effects test of the Voting Rights Act; - iii.
+Declare that the S2168, H2316, and C2193 plans, in their entirety, were enacted with an impermissible discriminatory purpose on the basis of race in violation of Article I of the Fourteenth Amendment to the United States Constitution and the intent prong of Section 2 of the Voting Rights Act; - iv.
+Issue a permanent injunction enjoining Defendants from enforcing or giving effect to the boundaries of the violative districts or the violative maps in their entirety, including an injunction barring Defendants from conducting any elections in the violative districts or the violative maps; - v.
+Hold hearings, consider briefing and evidence, and otherwise take actions necessary to determine and order valid plans for the Texas house, senate, and U.S. Congress, which include majority-minority coalition districts and minority opportunity districts, that give voters of color the ability to elect candidates of choice;

-- give voters of color the ability to elect candidates of choice; - vii.
-Make all further orders as are just, necessary, and proper to ensure complete relief consistent with this Court's orders; and - viii.
-Grant such other or further relief as the Court deems to be appropriate, including but not limited to an award of Plaintiff's attorneys' fees, expense and reasonable costs, as authorized by 42 U.S.C. § 1988 and 52 U.S.C. § 10310(e).
+- vi.
+Make all further orders as are just, necessary, and proper to ensure complete relief consistent with this Court's orders; and - Grant such other or further relief as the Court deems to be appropriate, including but vii. not limited to an award of Plaintiff's attorneys' fees, expense and reasonable costs, as authorized by 42 U.S.C. § 1988 and 52 U.S.C. § 10310(e).